sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-04.md

 By default, the LLM responds to user prompts in natural language.
 However, we can enforce a structured format in its responses.
 A structured format allows us to parse the response and utilize it in our code for decision-making.

-Lets define the models for the response
+Lets define the models for the response.

 #### ContinuationInfo

-Navigate to the **/Models/ChatInfoFormats** folder.
+1. In VS Code, navigate to the **/Models/ChatInfoFormats** folder.

-Review the contents of **ContinuationInfo.cs**
+1. Review the contents of **ContinuationInfo.cs**.

 ```c#
 namespace MultiAgentCopilot.Models.ChatInfoFormats